 Consider adding a visual component

-This might seem like an odd choice for remote workers.
+This might seem like an odd choice for remote freelancers.
 However, visuals are huge in meetings, even if you are far away.
-90% of the information the brain processes is visual, and many studies have shown that workers get more out of meetings with visual components.
+90% of the information the brain processes is visual, and many studies have shown that freelancers get more out of meetings with visual components.

 Even remotely, you can take advantage of this data by building a slide deck for everyone to review while the group meeting is going on.
 This is especially handy if you are going to talk about anything numbers heavy, like growth stats.